Malware Detection & Removal

 Brand Name Computers with Bloatware

 Some software that comes with name-brand computers is called Potentially Unwanted Programs (PUPs).
-While you've agreed to install these programs (accepted the computer vendor's license) in most cases you want to remove such programs as they are bloatware in the very least and likely a threat to your privacy or worse.
+While you've agreed to install these programs (when you accepted the computer vendor's license), in most cases you want to remove such programs.
+At the very least they are bloatware and likely a threat to your privacy or worse.

 Addons to Free Software